 Human Services Staff process local applications on behalf of Operation Fuel, which is a non-profit statewide organization that helps people in financial crises who may not be eligible for government assistance programs or have exhausted their state benefits and find themselves still requiring additional assistance with heat and utility costs.
 Income documentation is required to apply.

 Residents facing financial difficulty may receive an assortment of non-perishable food items every 3 weeks, with emergency exceptions available, when needed.
-You will need to show proof of income and residency (i.e. driver’s license or utility bill).
+You will need to show proof of income and residency (i.e. current lease, mortgage statement or utility bill).

 If you have on-going food needs due to limited income, we urge you to also apply for Food Stamps with the Department of Social Services: www.ct.gov/dss/apply